-Weaving a bridge across two potential promenades, Schwartz Besnosoff Architects in collaboration with Rolka Studio have showcased a stunning walkway flushed along with an entrance gate to the Technion I.I.T (Israel Institute Of Technology) in Haifa, Israel.
+Weaving a bridge across two potential promenades, Schwartz Besnosoff Architects in collaboration with Rolka Studio have showcased the Technion’s Entrance Gate, a stunning walkway flushed along with an entrance gate to the Technion I.I.T (Israel Institute Of Technology) in Haifa, Israel.
 The vision of the gate widens the Technion’s values of excellence and innovation.
 The angular forms encase a safe and controlled affair, coupling two existing disconnected paths.
 At one end it touches down into the city and the second part lift-off near the entry gate inside the campus that leads to its historic centre.
 The design infers an interpreted interaction of the passage where a gate is not seen as a barrier but as a fabric that knits the city and the campus through a green promenade.

 Technion values their students, faculty and graduates as their top priority, also kindled with awareness and sensitivity to the constructed and natural setting.
 The old entrance to Technion did not serve their functional, aesthetic or symbolic needs.
 That leads the students and visitors entering through sun-flooded sidewalks, along busy roads, thus profiling an unsafe and unpleasant environment for the ebullience of a bright day at the campus.

 The designers identified these parameters that needed addressing and swept through it one by one, such as hovering a shaded promenade right next to Technion’s entrance that connected to the campus centre—visualizing the walkway to terminate outside the campus entrance.
 The new configuration imbibes a unique topographic elevation tuning a continuous movement over the existing road while capturing the near and distant views in a green landscape.
 The new spatial connection weaves the city and the campus elating the new public space to various activities for the students and visitors alike.